New Biden rules for ICE point to fewer arrests and deportations, and a more restrained agency

 Biden officials said they are not abandoning immigration enforcement and will continue to prioritize national security and public safety threats, while preventing the deportation of those who do not meet their more selective criteria.

-And they emphasized that the interim guidance makes clear that anyone in the United States illegally still could be subject to deportation, if an ICE officer makes the case for removing them.
+And they emphasized that the interim guidance makes clear that anyone in the United States illegally still could be subject to deportation if an ICE officer makes the case for removing them.

 Emails among senior immigration officials show them eschewing most enforcement activity while waiting for more permanent guidance to be issued in the coming days.